kantord/headson/README.md

 ## Future Work

-- Make truncated `json` output strict JSON (no comments) while still conveying omitted counts.
 - Consider renaming `--budget` to clarify it is an output-size budget, or add a separate node-budget mode if needed.
-- Explore faster string handling and/or configurable string expansion (e.g., cap grapheme enumeration).
+- Explore faster string handling and/or configurable string expansion.
-- Optional early-stop writer for probe renders; flat edge arena (single children buffer + offsets); streaming/partial deserialization (e.g., custom Visitor to cap arrays during deserialization), or faster parsers (e.g., simd‑json) for parse-bound workloads.
+- Optional early-stop writer for probe renders; flat edge arena; additional streaming/partial deserialization techniques; or integrating faster parsers for parse-bound workloads.